 It’s no secret that collecting and analyzing customer feedback can be valuable when it comes to improving your product or service.
 However, obtaining feedback can be tricky for many businesses.
 Customers are motivated by their own goals and deadlines, so it’s not their responsibility to provide you with feedback.
 Many customers can be reluctant to give feedback because of the inconvenience these measures cause.
 When asking for feedback, it’s important that you consider the best way to approach your customers.
-To help, we compiled a list of how to get top quality customer feedback.
+To help, we compiled a list of how to get quality customer feedback.

 Send a follow-up email

-The most frequently used method when it comes to customer feedback is email.
+The most frequently used method when it comes to quality customer feedback is email.
 The email is sent once a service has been provided or when a product was purchased and delivered to a customer.
 However, it’s important to make sure that your email is short, sweet, and doesn’t ask too much out of the customer.

 Initiate SMS surveys